CristianRomeroG10/diplomadoIOS/README.md

 Here goes my notes and excersices for the Diplomado de Aplicaciones Móviles iOS.

 ## FirstModule
--MacOS - We learned some os
+-MacOS - A cool OS and we learned some cool
 -Constants and variables
 -Numbers